shubchat/bare_bone_food_sentiment_prediction/Readme.md

 ![alt test](https://cdn-images-1.medium.com/max/1600/1*867QVJdsBYHt8jd_0G_dfw.png)

-As is shown in this amazingly cool demonstrative chart by Andrew Ng .The benefit that you may be able to get is subject to the amount of data available for training our algorithm.In our case we have only 959 training samples which indicates we would be equally wise using a traditional machine learning algorithm than a deep learning algorithm which would have higher complexity and would need more compute
+As is shown in this amazingly cool demonstrative chart by Andrew Ng .The benefit that you may be able to get is subject to the amount of data available for training our algorithm.In our case we have only 959 training samples which indicates we would be equally wise using a traditional machine learning algorithm than a deep learning algorithm which would have higher complexity and would need more compute.

 - Availability of compute environment

-Advanced machine learning algorithms like deep learning would need a higher compute(mainly GPU acceleartion) for a simplistic data problem like us investment in that is not justifiaable
+Advanced machine learning algorithms like deep learning would need a higher compute(mainly GPU acceleartion) .For a simplistic data problem like ours investment in that is not justifiaable

 - Implementation in real world